rewindio/aws-connect/README.md

 7. Run SSM Document named shell-script on instance-id i-23323ere3423 in region us-east-1 with staging profile and no arguments on a public repo.
 The cloudwatch log name has been changed to ssm-cloudwatch-logs.
 It is also going to be a long running command so it will need the -l flag.
 Document is required but since the repo is public no github token is required:

-`aws-connect -x i-23323ere3423 -r us-east-1 -a document -d shell-script -p staging -c ssm-cloudwatch-logs -l true`
+`aws-connect -x i-23323ere3423 -r us-east-1 -a document -d shell-script -p staging -c ssm-cloudwatch-logs -l`

 ## Sample Documents